dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/outlets/WorkerFormOutlet.ts' %}

 The fist argument for the `Outlet` function determines the widget to display when the configured route is selected.
 Consider an `outlet` configured for a `path` of `foo`, its wrapped widget will render for a selected route `foo` (described as an `index` match).
-It will also display for any route that the outlets `path` partially matches too, for example, `foo/bar` or `foo/bar/baz`.
+It will also display for any route that the outlet's `path` partially matches too, for example, `foo/bar` or `foo/bar/baz`.

 Normally this is perfectly acceptable, however there are scenarios, where it is necessary to explicitly define a widget for an `index` match.
 To support this more advanced configuration, first argument also accepts an object that can be used to specify these components explicitly.